Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/New-SCHardwareProfile.md

 The last command creates a hardware profile named NewHWProfile04, sets the owner to Contoso\Katarina, specifies a description, and specifies that the amount of memory on the host that a virtual machine created by using this hardware profile will use is 512 MB.
 Before the **New-SCHardwareProfile** cmdlet creates the hardware profile, the *JobGroup* parameter in this final command executes all of the preceding cmdlets that specify the same *JobGroup* GUID.
-When New-SCVirtualNetworkAdapter, New-SCVirtualScsiAdapter, and New-SCVirtualDVDDrive run, the resulting objects that are created are automatically associated with the new hardware profile.
+When **New-SCVirtualNetworkAdapter**, **New-SCVirtualScsiAdapter**, and **New-SCVirtualDVDDrive** run, the resulting objects that are created are automatically associated with the new hardware profile.

 ### Example 5: Create a hardware profile and add it to a new virtual machine template
 ```
-PS C:\>$HWProfile = New-SCHardwareProfile -Name "NewHWProfile05" -CPUCount 4 -MemoryMB 64000 -CPUMax 100 -Owner "Contoso\Katarina" -HighlyAvailable $True
+PS C:\> $HWProfile = New-SCHardwareProfile -Name "NewHWProfile05" -CPUCount 4 -MemoryMB 64000 -CPUMax 100 -Owner "Contoso\Katarina" -HighlyAvailable $True
 PS C:\> $VHD = Get-SCVirtualHardDisk | where { $_.Name -eq "VHD01.vhd"  -and $_.LibraryServer.Name -eq "LibServer01.Contoso.com" }
 PS C:\> $OS = Get-SCOperatingSystem | where {$_.Name -eq "64-bit edition of Windows Server 2008 R2 Datacenter"}
 PS C:\> New-SCVMTemplate -Name "LargeVMTemplate" -HardwareProfile $HWProfile -OperatingSystem $OS -VirtualHardDisk $VHD -NoCustomization